 Introduction to research and statistical procedures of population analysis.
-Measures of fertility, mortality, morbidity, and migration; critical analysis of census and migration; critical analysis of census and migration; critical analysis of census and vital registration data; construction of life tables; population estimates and projections.
+Measures of fertility, mortality, morbidity, and migration; critical analysis of census and migration; critical analysis of census and vital registration data; construction of life tables; population estimates and projections.
 Prerequisites: Soc.
 170 or consent of instructor and Math.
 301.